IDMNYU/DMGY9103-MobileApps-SP15/syllabus.md

 **App Prototype 1** - March 11th, 2015 - 10%

-Make a non-functional prototype in order to test out one of your app ideas and get feedback from classmates and potential users.
-The medium you build in is up to you, but consider using something like Keynote or Powerpoint to be able to quickly work through possible interfaces.
-You should have at least three different screens of your app represented, but more may be required to describe how it would work.
+Make a non-functional, high-fidelity (realistic looking) prototype in order to test out one of your app ideas and get feedback from classmates and potential users.
+The medium you build in is up to you, but consider using something like Keynote to be able to quickly work through possible interfaces by collaging screenshots from existing apps.
+You should have at least three different screens of your app represented.

 **App Prototype 2** - April 1st, 2015 - 10%

 In teams of up to 2 people, pick one of your initial app prototypes (or choose a new idea) and make a new prototype to explore the idea further.
 This prototype should have all of your screens represented (4-5 screens or as agreed to with the instructor).
-In addition, this prototype should allow users to tap through most of the flows of the app.
+In addition, this prototype should allow users to tap through most of the flows of the app, but can be low-fidelity (paper prototyping or similar medium).

 **Final Project** - May 6th, 2015 - 60%